s-ccs/LSLAutoBIDS/README.md

 > [!NOTE]
 >You can run the `--help` for all the commands to get more information about the available options and directly `lsl-autobids help` to get the list of available commands.

+## 📚 Documentation
+For more information on how to use the package, please refer to the [documentation](docs) folder.

+The documentation includes:
+- [Data Organizattion](docs/data_organization.md): Guidelines for organizing the data in a BIDS compliant manner.
+- [Developer Documentation](docs/developer_documentation.md): Information about the internal functionalaty of the tool, how to contribute, and how to extend the package.
+(Will be there soon.)

 ## Disclaimer
 The package is still in development and currently is only supported in MacOS and Linux.